Mikel Agu: Loans

-At the start of 2015/2016 season, after making one appearance for Porto B, he went on loan to Club Brugge in the Belgian Jupiler league.
+At the start of the 2015/2016 season, after making one appearance for Porto B, he went on loan to Club Brugge in the Belgian Jupiler league.
 He made just two league appearances as Brugge finished the season as league champions.

 Agu was loaned back to the Portuguese league for the 2016–17 season, which served somewhat as a breakout season for him.
 He made 27 league appearances, starting 25 times; and 34 total appearances in all competitions for Vitória de Setúbal He played a part as they made a run to the semi-final in the Taça da Liga.
 His much improved game-play ensured that he was finally recognized as a top player within his own right.
 His performances were also noticed by his country's national team, leading to a call-up in 2017.
 This decision was made that he would be recalled to the Porto first team at the end of the season.

 In August 2017, Agu joined Turkish side Bursaspor on a season-long loan deal.
 He then spent the 2018–19 campaign on loan at former side Vitória de Setúbal before leaving Porto permanently in 2019.